okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/ropassword/use-flow.md

-The following sections outline the main processes required to implement the Resource Owner Password flow using direct calls to Okta's [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/).
+If implementing the Resource Owner Password flow is your only option, you need to make direct calls to Okta's [OIDC & OAuth 2.0 API](/docs/reference/api/oidc/).
+See the following section for requests required in the flow.

 ### Request for tokens